OpenDSA/OpenDSA/RST/en/BTRecurTutor/BinaryTreeInfFlw.rst

 tree to be its depth.
 In this case, the depth is passed as a parameter to the function, and each recursive call must adjust that value (by adding one).
-Practice this simple example of information flow for yourself.

-.. avembed:: Exercises/BTRecurTutor/BTsetdepthPROG.html ka

 Collect-and-return